Athozs/hass-additional-ca/README.md

 #### 7.2.1.
 Docker

-If you're running Home Assistant with Docker, then from your shell prompt, run:
+To test your CA using `curl`, if you're running Home Assistant with Docker, then from your shell prompt, run:

 ```shell
 docker exec CONTAINER_NAME curl -v -I https://your-server.com